Skip to main content

 As a licensed payment institution, iBanFirst is authorized to:

-• Manage accounts
+• Manage client accounts

 • Receive and execute payments

-• Execute currency conversions linked to payments
+• Perform currency conversions related to payments

-• Grant loans linked to payments
+• Provide financing related to payments

-• Connect to bank accounts (AISP)
+• Connect to external bank accounts (AISP)

-• Initiate payments from bank accounts (PISP)
+• Initiate payments from external bank accounts (PISP)

 Did this answer your question?